Silent Voices speak from the grave in this gothic style collection of short stories by Fran Lewis.

 "She did what she was supposed to.
 Simon and Moreley can take it from here, " Joe informed his trusted friend.
 "I'm off in the morning to France.
 I’m meeting with Wright and Koler.
 Something’s up.
 I’m wondering what Caminski has up his sleeve.
 He phone a few minutes ago."

-“Oh,” Searle mouthed startled, all to mindful of the consequences that could mean coming from CIA headquarters.
+“Oh,” Cyril mouthed startled, all to mindful of the consequences that could mean coming from CIA headquarters.

 "Find out what you can about a Geordana Torderelli from New Jersey, USA.
 Danie to her friends, mid-twenties, blonde hair, brown eyes," Joe said continuing up the stairs.

 "Anything in particular you want to know?"
-Searle called.
+Cyril called.

 "Anything.
 And everything," Joe exclaimed, reaching the second-floor landing.